-Customs entry must be handled by an authorized Customs Agent.
+Despite some liberalizing moves in the last four years, the Cuban government maintains a strict monopoly on foreign trade.
+Customs entry must be handled by an authorized Customs Agent contracted and acting in the name of a Cuban state-controlled company legally allowed to import a given category of product.
 A list of such agents can be obtained from the Cuban Customs Administration (see Appendix I for contact information).
 The entry process begins with submittal of a customs merchandise declaration.
 This declaration must be accompanied by the following documents:

-- 1. Shipping documents (i.e. original bill of lading, export certifications where applicable, etc.)
+- 1. Shipping documents (original bill of lading, export certification where applicable, etc.)

 - 2. Commercial invoice (original)

 - 3. Packing list (original)

 - 4. Certificate of Origin

-- 5. Phytosanitary and fumigation certificates in the case of wood
+- 5. Phytosanitary/zoo sanitary and fumigation certificates in the case of wood

 All documents must be translated into Spanish.
 Cuban Customs offers some leeway in terms of documentation.
-For instance, Proforma invoices are temporarily accepted.
+For instance, Pro-forma invoices are temporarily accepted.
 Importers are also allowed to submit Customs declarations in advance of shipment arrivals, and make temporary or incomplete declarations when all the information necessary for clearance is not readily available.
 However, a commitment to submit a complete declaration and all the remaining documentation is required.